What to Expect on Commencement Day

 Adornments

 The commencement ceremony recognizes primarily academic achievements.
-Cords and stoles may be worn to indicate membership in any University-recognized or University-sponsored group.
-Cords and stoles must be approved by the Commencement and Convocation Committee at least 4 weeks prior to the ceremony.
+Cords may be worn to indicate membership in any University-recognized or University-sponsored group.
+While cords do not need prior approval, stoles must be approved by the Commencement and Convocation Committee at least 4 weeks prior to the ceremony.

 Any decorations or messages added to the cap should be respectful of others and the university’s values and consistent with the celebratory nature of the ceremony.
 Added decorations or messages must not add height to the cap or impede the view of other participants or guests.
 Decorations or messages that do not fall within these guidelines may be removed by the University-appointed marshals on the day of commencement.